 Generates a SMIR .mof file that you can later load into WMI using the MOF compiler.
 Used by the SNMP class provider to provide classes dynamically to one or more namespaces.
 Use this option when you do not know which MIBs are supported by the SNMP devices being managed.
 The SNMP class provider checks the device at runtime for the presence of this MIB and supplies the classes dynamically to the namespace.

 Generates a static .mof file that can be loaded later into WMI as static classes for a particular namespace.
 Use this option when you know which MIBs are supported by the SNMP devices being managed.
+You can define the .mof file to be generated by directing the output of your command to a specified file.
 Do not use with /ext/o.

 The compiler accepts the following command modifiers.